ContextMapper/contextmapper.github.io/_docs/getting-started.md

 will be released in the future but is not ready yet.

 ## Install Context Mapper Eclipse Plugin
-To start with Context Mapper install our Eclipse plugin by using the following update site:
+To start with Context Mapper install our Eclipse plugin by using the following **update site**:

 **[https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/](https://dl.bintray.com/contextmapper/context-mapping-dsl/updates/)**